bitwiseworks/python-os2/Doc/reference/datamodel.rst

    single: data

 :dfn:`Objects` are Python's abstraction for data.
 All data in a Python program is represented by objects or by relations between objects.
-(In a sense, and in conformance to Von Neumann's model of a "stored program computer", code is also represented by objects.)
+Even code is represented by objects.

 .. index::
    pair: built-in function; id